Washington Business Facts

 Major Companies Headquartered in Washington

 In addition to those mentioned above, Washington is the headquarters of numerous major companies including Barrett Business Services, Nordstrom

 Nearly every industry is represented in Washington with 250,000 companies either headquartered or having operations within the state.
 Washington entrepreneurs enjoy industry-specific tax breaks and no individual or corporate or income tax, but it should be noted that Washington does have some of the nation’s highest labor and real estate costs.

 There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name.
+Changing your name down the road is possible, but it takes more time and money.
 In Step 3 we’ll show you how to search for the name in Washington, but we highly recommend you do the following before searching Washington state databases:

 Restrictions on Washington Business Name & Business Purpose